Elmira Pioneers

 The Elmira Pioneers are a collegiate summer baseball team based in Elmira, New York.
 They have been affiliated with many major league teams throughout their history.
-The current Elmira Pioneers play as members of the Perfect Game Collegiate Baseball League (PGCBL).
+Currently, Elmira Pioneers play as members of the Perfect Game Collegiate Baseball League (PGCBL).
 They play their home games at Dunn Field.

 History

 1885–1931: The early years

 The Elmira Colonels played in the New York State League in 1885 and again in 1889.
 Two years later, the Elmira Gladiators were one of six teams in the original New York–Penn League.
 That league failed, but in 1892, the Gladiators were one of the original teams in the original Eastern League but only lasted one year in the league.

 The Pioneers name first appeared in 1900, when the team joined a new New York State League that was founded a year earlier.

 The Elmira Red Jackets, presumably named after the Seneca chief, were charter members of the new New York–Penn League in 1923.
 Armando Marsans, one of the first two Cubans to play Major League Baseball, served as their manager in 1923.

 They changed their name to the Elmira Colonels from 1924–31 and remained unaffiliated through those years.